 Licensure rules for rehabilitation counselors vary geographically.
 Some states allow unlicensed counselors to work in agencies but require licensure of those in private practice.
 The website of the National Board for Certified Counselors is an excellent resource for state licensure information.

-To become a Certified Rehabilitation Counselor (CRC), candidates must first meet the eligibility criteria set by the Commission on Rehabilitation Counselor Certification.
+To become a certified rehabilitation counselor, candidates must first meet the eligibility criteria set by the Commission on Rehabilitation Counselor Certification.
 The simplest way to fulfill this requirement is to earn a master’s degree from a CORE-accredited program.
 Candidates must then pass a computer-based certification examination covering assessment, career development, case management, employment issues, counseling skills and disability management.
 Each exam is unique to the particular state granting licensure.
 See the American Counseling Association’s guide to certification for more details.

 Necessary Skills and Qualities

 Most rehabilitation counselors are drawn to the profession by their compassion and empathy for people who are living with disabilities.
 Many have grown up with disabled relatives or friends, or themselves have disabilities.
-A genuine, outgoing interest in the well-being and agency of disabled people will help counselors to forge strong therapeutic relationships with clients and to work effectively with family members, employers and other professionals.
+A genuine, outgoing interest in the well-being and agency of disabled people will help counselors to forge strong therapeutic relationships and to work effectively with family members, employers and other professionals.

 Counseling requires excellent speaking and listening skills.
-CRCs must be able to work effectively with people who have difficulty communicating and understanding.
+CRCs must be able to work effectively with people who have difficulty communicating and understanding in neurotypical ways.
 Counselors also rely on patience and emotional resilience to deal with occasional setbacks and conflicts that arise.
 Managing care is an intensive process that requires interaction with many social and bureaucratic systems, and those who are disorganized or easily frustrated will not do well in a counseling position.

 Opportunities for Advancement

 Experienced CRCs may be promoted to supervise the work of others as directors of counseling services or agency administrators.
 With sufficient experience and an outstanding track record, certified rehabilitation counselors may begin their own private practices, and enjoy independence and higher pay.
-Some CRCs leave the agency setting to conduct research or open a private practice.
+Some CRCs leave the agency setting to conduct research or advocate from within academia.
 Those who hold a doctorate in rehabilitation counseling have the option to teach at the university level, which comes with greater flexibility and more benefits.